-In the typical application an input capacitor ( $C_i$ ) is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
-In this case, $C_i$ and the input impedance of the amplifier ( $Z_i$ ) form a high-pass filter with the corner frequency determined in Equation 3.
+In a typical application, an input capacitor ( $C_i$ ) is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
+In this case, $C_i$ and the input impedance of the amplifier ( $Z_i$ ) form a high-pass filter with the corner frequency determined by Equation 3.

-The value of $C_i$ is important to consider as it directly affects the bass (low frequency) performance of the circuit.
-Consider the example where $Z_i$ is 15 k $\Omega$ (see Figure 28) and the specification calls for a flat-bass response down to 40 Hz.
+The value of Ci directly affects the bass (low frequency) performance of the circuit.
+Consider the example where $Z_i$ is 55 k $\Omega$ and the specification calls for a flat bass response down to 30 Hz.
 Equation 3 is reconfigured as Equation 4.